ogmaribel/ogmaribel.github.io/README.md

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
 To help with your trip planning, you need to do some climate analysis on the area.
 The following outlines what you need to do.

 ## Step 2 - HTML/CSS Web characteristics
-This web page was developed using several bootstrap tools:
+This web page was developed using several bootstrap tools.
-* The selection buttons have icons and the plot button has a dropdown section
+There are 7 HTML files and 1 CSS file.
+Also were included some bootstrap libraries downloaded from https://getbootstrap.com/.
-* The selection buttons also will disappear when the screen size is bellow to medium and instead it will be replaced by a menu button.
-This menu button will display the selections options when the user click on it and will scroll down all the content bellow.
+The HTML files included the main structure of the web page and the CSS file all the format parameters, almost all the images and the media queries to adjust the page to several screen sizes.